 You drive them home.
 From there it’s up to you.
 Sell it or hold onto it.

 You will need to make sure they are properly insured at your own cost.

 Is car sponsorship allowed in exchange for putting the sponsor’s logo or branding on the car?
 Also can the company be supplied with the relevant documentation, so that the donation could be recorded for tax purposes?

 Yes, car sponsorship is allowed and encouraged.
-We will give all confirmed rally participants full information about this, but here is a quick run-down.
+We will be giving all rally participants detailed information about this, but let us give you a quick run-down now.

-Does the $110 (inc GST) sponsorship fee go towards our total?
+Does the $110 inc GST sponsorship fee go towards our fundraising total?

 Do all of the funds raised go to the Cancer Council?